 Premium plugins are the main target, while pirated plugins are heaven because pirated plugins (premium plugins without a license) can’t be updated!

-Uploads directory is the directory where all user uploaded files such as images; document contents are usually stored.
-It’s a safe place to hide a web shell because here, don’t risk being deleted by WordPress, theme, or plugin update!
+The uploads directory is the directory where all user-uploaded files, such as images; document contents, are usually stored.
+It’s a safe place to hide a web shell because you don’t risk being deleted by WordPress, theme, or plugin updates!

 The wp-config.php file is a popular target.
-Because this file contains a Database name, usernames, password, hostname, and the first file called WordPress.
+Because this file contains a Database name, usernames, password, hostname, and the first file, WordPress.

-the wp-includes directory is another place to hide web-shell backdoor because only senior developers and security experts have the courage to touch this directory.
+the wp-includes directory is another place to hide the web-shell backdoor because only senior developers and security experts have the courage to touch this directory.

 cPanel and SFTP/FTP Backdoor

-Not only your WordPress website is hackable, your web hosting control panel is a good place to hide the root of the hack as well.
+Not only is your WordPress website hackable, but your web hosting control panel is a good place to hide the root of the hack.

 01. cPanel hidden contact and password reset email

 Check these 2 files under your cPanel home directory if they contain any unknown email:

 Those 2 files should contain your own email address.
-This email adderess is used to send password reset email and cPanel notification.
+This email address is used to send password reset emails and cPanel notifications.

 .lastlogin file and see if you can recognize the IP address listed there.
 This is the list of IP addresses being used to access the cPanel.